jenkinsci/html5-notifier-plugin/README.md

 Other browsers do not support HTML5 notifications right now.
 You can check this website for details : http://caniuse.com/#feat=notifications

+## Note

+Modern browsers require https to be able to use the notification api, so if your jenkins is using http:// this will not work.

 ## Screenshots

 | Section       | Screenshot    |